About our courses

-For more information and a list of available courses, please see our Intercalated degrees section.
+For more information and a list of available courses, please see our Intercalated degrees pages.

 We offer specific part-time degrees, such as the BA English Literature and Community Engagement.
 A number of our full-time degrees may also be studied part-time.
 Please check individual course entries for details.